pedroananias/abyo/README.md

 ### What are the results?

 The script will generate annual results of occurrence of algae and clouds blooming in the inserted study area.
 Therefore, a folder located in 'data' is created and named based on the date and version of the script executed.
-Example: /path/to/abyo/data/20200701_111426[v=V1-bbhr,date_start=1985-01-01,date_end=2018-12-31]
+Example: /path/to/abyo/data/20200701_111426[v=V1-bbhr,date_start=1985-01-01,date_end=2001-12-31].

+ATTENTION: big date range tends to lead to memory leak, stopping the script execution.
+It is alwaysa a good pratice to split the dates in two or three parts, unless you have a big amount of memory in your computer.

 The following results are generated: